dylancobb/in-house-project/README.md

+## In House Project

+In House Project is an exciting game that merges the creativity of Pictionary with the unpredictable twists of Chinese Whispers.

 ## How it Works

 **Prompting:** The game kicks off with the first player providing a mysterious prompt.
 It could be anything from a word, phrase, or even a quirky idea.